Nuclearpolo/DAQ-EXP_TA/README.md

 ![](2021-02-09-16-00-53.png)

 ## 6.1 When I installed the VPN, it shouted at me saying I was running processes it needed dead.
 Those are given an ID and can be found in the "services" section of "Task Manager" on windows.
-I don't own a MAC but I imagine its similar.
+I don't own a MAC but I imagine its similar, I own linux but I can't remember how it works on there.

 ![](2021-02-09-16-15-18.png)